 I’m not sure if this one is “after” Van Gogh or not.
 There certainly is inspiration in the sky, but I went a different direction with Starless Cypresses . . . no stars . . . many cypresses . . . and a village swallowed by an eerie mountain slope.
 Darkness tends to highlight the natural environment in a special way.
 Of course, I don’t mean total darkness because then nothing would be highlighted.
 But even on a moonless cloudy night there is minor light from stars or bouncing off the cloud cover, especially if civilization is nearby.

-My swirling clouds in the sky have their own special blueness that illuminates the scene.
+My swirling clouds in the sky have their own special blueness, therefore illuminating the scene.
 It’s alien, mystical, and ethereal, but I don’t think it can be called unnatural because nature has a great number of weird effects.
 Maybe the clouds came through fronting a storm, or perhaps they are the storm, or even a tornado.
-I guess it could be a cosmic event that transcends normal atmospheric activity.
+It could be a cosmic event because it transcends normal atmospheric activity.

 So let’s consider those poor souls in the tiny cottages clustered together in the mountain valley.
 Why would people live there, it doesn’t seem safe.
 They could live in a town or city.
 Are those safe?
 Where is the greatest threat?
 Is it nature, or is it humans?